RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-molecule-coordinates.md

 ## Spotfinder

-Use this tool to find bright spots and export coordinates.
+Use this panel to find bright spots in the average image or video and export coordinates.

 <a class="plain" href="../../assets/images/gui/VP-panel-molcoord-sf.png"><img src="../../assets/images/gui/VP-panel-molcoord-sf.png" style="max-width: 241px;"/></a>

 Spotfinder is limited to the detection of bright spots in video frames and does not include tracking.

 To configure the search algorithm, select the detection method in **(a)**.
-The four detection methods available are described in detail in the respective sections:
+The four detection methods available are described in the respective sections:
 * [in-series screening](#in-series-screening)
 * [houghpeaks](#houghpeaks)
 * [Schmied2012](#schmied2012)